Special Educational Needs and Disabilities at Frogwell Primary School

-- The school has a specialist Resource Base for pupils with Complex Learning Needs.
-These pupils are placed on our roll by Wiltshire Council as part of the SEND provisioning process.
+- Pupils atr placed in the Resource Base by Wiltshire Council as part of the SEND provisioning process.
 Admission to Frogwell Primary School will not fast track a pupil with SEND to Resource Base provision.

 The support a child receives to enable them to get the most from our curriculum will be tailored to their needs, through differentiated teaching, use of specific or specialist equipment and resources and personalised invention programmes.
 To achieve this goal, Frogwell Primary School ensures teaching is matched to the needs of each child.
 This is achieved in the first instance through high quality first teaching.

 Some children may require more focused support and additional adults, where appropriate, may be used to meet this need.
 Some children who have a special educational need may require a personalised targeted intervention to support their learning and enable them to access the curriculum.